Following Christ involves welcoming children

 African American Fellowship takes charge to be armed and ready

-by Leah Reynolds on July 9, 2014 in education and discipleship
+by Leah Reynolds on July 9, 2014 in news

 FORT WORTH -- Applause and "amens" resounded as African American Baptists were charged to be armed and ready during the 22nd annual James W. Culp, Sr. Banquet on July 8.